-The common tests are super-summarized in the table above from a four year old paper presented at the ACEEE Summer Study for Energy Efficiency in Buildings[1].
+The common tests are super-summarized in the table below from a four year old paper presented at the ACEEE Summer Study for Energy Efficiency in Buildings[1].

 Where did these things come from?
 Why not convert to something a normal person can understand; something that makes sense?
 A short description of the intent of each of these follows.

-RIM; Ratepayer Impact Measure: Simply, this is supposed to determine whether customer rates will go up or down as a result of the program.
+RIM; Ratepayer Impact Measure: Simply, this is supposed to determine whether custom rates will go up or down as a result of the program.
 I.e., it is the non-participant test.

 TRC; Total Resource Cost: This essentially weighs the value of saved natural resources against all-in energy efficiency costs, including program administration, incentives, and customer out-of-pocket costs for EE.